- Only members can nominate, login is required. Click here

 - If you are not a current member, please renew your membership today!
 Click here

-Scroll to see the full list of current ISCB Fellows.
+Scroll down to see the full list of current ISCB Fellows.

 The International Society for Computational Biology introduced the ISCB Fellows Program in 2009 to honor members that have distinguished themselves through outstanding contributions to the fields of computational biology and bioinformatics.
 During the inaugural year of the program, ISCB conferred the Fellow status on the seven winners-to-date of the ISCB Accomplishment by a Senior Scientist Award, and recognized these distinguished scientists during the ISMB/ECCB 2009 conference in Stockholm, Sweden.
 Since then ISCB has sought nominations from our community of members, which are reviewed and voted upon by a selection committee.
 New Fellows are introduced at each year's ISMB conference.

-- Nomination by an ISCB member must be made using the online nomination form, which requires a one-two sentence description of why this person is being proposed, a detailed half-page statement of motivation (500 words maximum) on why this is a good nominee, and a CV (as either an uploaded document or a bullet-point list created by the nominator).
+- Each Fellow is nominated by an ISCB member using the online nomination form.
+The nomination form asks for a summary comprising a few sentences of the reason for the nomination, a more detailed half-page statement of motivation (500 words maximum) on why this is a good nominee, and a CV (as either an uploaded document , link to the nominees website, or an informative list-like CV created by the nominator).